mpieva/quicksand/docs/source/flags.rst

   * - --krakenuniq_min_reads
     - N
-    - | For metagenomic classification
+    - | For removal of KrakenUniq background-identifications
       | Remove families from the KrakenUniq classification results with less than N reads assigned (default: 3).
       ::